Menu

 You are entitled to this leave for the duration of your isolation.
 You may also be eligible for this unpaid leave if you are required to stay home to care for children or other family members.

-You are not required to provide notice to your employer, but open communication can benefit both you and your employer.
+You do not need to provide notice to your employer, but open communication can benefit both you and your employer.
 Unlike other leaves, you do not need to have worked for your employer for a designated number of weeks.

-See additional information regarding the public health emergency leave from the Government of Saskatchewan.
+See additional information on public health emergency leave from the Government of Saskatchewan.

 Special Vaccination Leave

-• Workers are entitled to three consecutive hours leave during work hours to receive a COVID-19 vaccination.
+• three consecutive hours of leave during work hours, with pay and benefits, to receive a COVID-19 vaccination

-• Workers are entitled to more than three consecutive hours if the employer determines the circumstances warrant a longer break from work.
+• more than three consecutive hours, with pay and benefits, if the employer determines the circumstances warrant a longer break from work

 Length of Unpaid Leaves

-• You can be away from work up to 12 days a year because you are sick or injured.
-If you are seriously ill or injured you can be away up to 12 weeks.
-If you are receiving workers’ compensation for an injury you can be away up to 26 weeks.
-You do not have to be paid for these days but you cannot be fired for taking them.
-Some employers may pay employees for sick days
+• You can be away from work for up to 12 days a year because you are sick or injured.
+If you are seriously ill or injured, you can be away for up to 12 weeks.
+If you are receiving workers’ compensation for an injury, you can be away for up to 26 weeks.
+You do not have to be paid for these days, but you cannot be fired for taking them.
+Many employers pay employees for sick days.

-• Pregnant women and an adoptive parent who will be the primary caregiver can take up to 19 weeks of unpaid maternity/adoption leave and up to 59 weeks of unpaid parental leave.
+• Pregnant women and an adoptive parent who will be the primary caregiver can take up to 19 weeks of unpaid maternity or adoption leave.
+They can also take up to 59 weeks of unpaid parental leave.
 The other parent can have up to 71 weeks of unpaid parental leave.

-• If an immediate family member dies you can take up to 5 working days off unpaid.
+• If an immediate family member dies, you can take up to 5 working days of unpaid.

 • You can take up to 28 weeks of unpaid leave to care for a very sick family member who may die.